TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 these conditions are met:

- - The tests are being run by regrtest.py, na it was started without enabling the "gui" resource with the "-u" command line option.
+ - The tests are being run by regrtest.py, na it was started without enabling the "gui" resource ukijumuisha the "-u" command line option.

- - The tests are being run on Windows by a service that ni sio allowed to interact with the graphical environment.
+ - The tests are being run on Windows by a service that ni sio allowed to interact ukijumuisha the graphical environment.

  - The tests are being run on Linux na X Windows ni sio available.